qooxdoo/qooxdoo/docs/desktop/layout/README.md

 ```

 This is still good readable and directly defines the properties where the
-children is added to the parent (and the parent's layout).
+children are added to the parent (and the parent's layout).
 While this is the
 common use pattern of layout properties in Qooxdoo applications, it is still
 possible to define layout properties afterwards using
 [setLayoutProperties](apps://apiviewer/#qx.ui.core.LayoutItem~setLayoutProperties)